500LB BENCH PRESSES DON’T REQUIRE A CALCULATOR AND 5,000 PHONE A FRIENDS ON THE INTERWEBZ SERGE NUBRET AND MEL HENNESSEY SHOW YOU HOW

 Nubret busted that workout out twice a week, usually on Monday and Thursday, and they did his bench press assistance work for shoulders and arms on Wednesday and Saturday.
 Resting only 30 or so seconds between sets, Nubret would blaze through the gym like a goddamned forest fire, which makes it all that more incredible that he would remain in the gym if he did as often as he did.
 Nevertheless, Wednesday and Saturday were a festival of pain from the rotator cuff downward, and looked like this:

-As I stated above, Nubret was not wedded to a program or routine designed for a long-dead foreigner living so unlike his own it may have well from another star system, and he rarely did the same workout from week to week.
-This, then, is simply an outline of what a typical day might have looked like, all of which assumes The Black Panther didn’t get a bug up his ass to train his brachialis for 6 hours while singing patriotic French songs and nibbling on bits of horse.
+As I stated above, Nubret was not wedded to a program or routine designed for a long-dead foreigner living so unlike his own it may have well from another star system.
+He rarely did the same workout from week to week.
+This, then, is simply an outline of what a typical day might have looked like.
+All of which assumes The Black Panther didn’t get a bug up his ass to train his brachialis for 6 hours while singing patriotic French songs and nibbling on bits of horse.

 Though he never competed as a bodybuilder, Hennessey didn’t train unlike a bodybuilder.
 He trained between three and six days a week, alternating what amounted to powerlifting and bodybuilding days.
-If he was training six days a week, Hennessey would do all three power lifts on Monday, Wednesday, and Friday, then assistance movements on Tuesday, Thursday, and Saturday (Ditillo), and if he was training four days a week, he’d train heavy on Tuesdays and Thursdays and do “light” bodybuilding stuff on Thursdays and Sundays” (Hollister).
-As you’ll see, “light” is an exceptionally relative term when it comes to Hennessey’s training, and no matter what the day, Hennessey always had the bench press in mind- it was his baby, and he treated it like a tiny little baby Jesus with bones made of glass and the brain of Stephen Hawking.
+If he was training six days a week, Hennessey would do all three power lifts on Monday, Wednesday, and Friday, then assistance movements on Tuesday, Thursday, and Saturday.
+If he was training four days a week, he’d train heavy on Tuesdays and Thursdays and do “light” bodybuilding stuff on Thursdays and Sundays” (Hollister).
+As you’ll see, “light” is an exceptionally relative term when it comes to Hennessey’s training.
+No matter what the day, Hennessey always had the bench press in mind- it was his baby, and he treated it like a tiny little baby Jesus with bones made of glass and the brain of Stephen Hawking.

-Not unlike what some current powerlifters do, Hennessey would front-load his program with assistance work and then gradually reduce it as the contest drew near, to allow for heavier bench pressing.
-He felt that the assistance movements initially hold back your one rep max in the bench, but they build a very strong foundation, so when you reduce the assistance movements and focus more on the heavy singles, the increased mass from dumbbell work allowed him to handle far bigger poundage’s (Ditillo).
-That is the problem with most lifters, in Hennessey’s mind- most guys avoid the assistance work at the beginning and focus too heavily on training the big three exclusively, which just leads them to hit their limits faster and limits their overall gains.
+Not unlike what some current powerlifters do.
+Hennessey would front-load his program with assistance work and then gradually reduce it as the contest drew near.
+To allow for heavier bench pressing.
+He felt that the assistance movements initially hold back your one rep max in the bench.
+However, they build a very strong foundation.
+So when you reduce the assistance movements and focus more on the heavy singles, the increased mass from dumbbell work allowed him to handle far bigger poundage’s.
+That is the problem with most lifters.
+In Hennessey’s mind- most guys avoid the assistance work at the beginning.
+They focus too heavily on training the big three exclusively.
+Which just leads them to hit their limits faster and limits their overall gains.
 Training the way, he did, however, steady and consistent gains over time were always coming.

-So, there you have it- two examples of guys with completely disparate goals and physiques, yet they both managed 500 lb. bench presses without the aid of dead Russians, stupid internet programs, form check videos, or ultimately useless information from Pubmed.
-Instead, they built their badass bench presses through brutally hard work, doing what they enjoyed, and actively thinking about, modifying, and adapting their training to their needs.
+So, there you have it- two examples of guys with completely disparate goals and physiques.
+Yet they both managed 500 lb. bench presses without the aid of dead Russians.
+Furthermore, stupid internet programs, form check videos, or ultimately useless information from Pubmed.
+Instead, they built their badass bench presses through brutally hard work.
+Doing what they enjoyed, and actively thinking about, modifying, and adapting their training to their needs.
 Lemmings don’t bench press 500.
 Badasses do.
 Stop being a tiny goddamned rodent and get your honey badger on.

 Ditillo, Athony.
 The training wisdom of Mel Hennessey.
 Milo.
 1997 Mar; 4(4):96-99.